 Ideally, you’re going to want a day pack that is waterproof, but you can easily just buy a waterproof cover for one of your favorite day packs to take on your trips.
 You want to go for something more rugged that can get dirty and messy.
 I like this style of bag since it has that adventurous, yet still casual feel.
 Plus it comes in like a million colors so you’re bound to find one you like.
 Really any backpack will do, just make sure you protect what’s inside with a rain cover!

-These are a universal staple in any and all types of travelers’ arsenal, and they make organization and outfit selection a breeze.
-I use this classic set by Eagle Creek, but the Ebags brand is another cult favorite that tends to run a bit cheaper than the Eagle Creek line.
+These are a universal staple in any and all types of travelers’ arsenal because they make organization and outfit selection a breeze.
+I use this classic set by Eagle Creek, but the REI brand is another cult favorite.
 I like to roll my clothes into these to save space and avoid wrinkles.
 The last thing you want is your backpack to become a disheveled mess after some adventurous days in the land of fire and ice!

 Reusable Bag For Groceries